DOG EAT DOG

 Tried to set it up in my apartment and quickly realized once the canvases were primed that there was no way I’d be able to handle painting and stretching and ultimately moving these large scale frames.

-Luckily my artist/carpenter pal John Kennedy had space in his garage to host.
-He built the frames and French cleats and allowed me to finish these over a few weeks.
+Luckily my artist/carpenter pal John Kennedy had space in his garage to host this undertaking.
+He built the stretchers and allowed me to finish these over a few weeks.

 Gravity did most of the work for the oil and red drips.
-The client wanted to use his green machine beast and engine parts in this tale of spark to industry competition.
+Client wanted to use his green machine beast and engine parts in this tale of spark to industry competition.
 Put in my own thoughts on industry greed and oil extraction devastation into the landscape.

 The bright smurf blue walls weren’t anticipated but helped this one pop more.
 Since its installation, (Not shown here) I have gone in to touch up and add more line work/details to the dogs.
 Always nice to have opportunities to touch up work.